Getting Started

 PATH(github.com/Arthur-Ficial/apfel)

 apfelclaw depends on Apple platform APIs (EventKit, Apple Mail, Spotlight) and uses apfel for on-device model execution.
-It is macOS-only.
+It is macOS-only, and its effective runtime requirement matches apfel.
+Homebrew installs also bring in the Node runtime used by the apfelclaw command tool.

 Project structure